bamsrud01/java-challenges/README.md

 ### 07. Vehicles and Cars
   - This challenge follows the lesson on class inheritance
-  - Create a Vehicle class, a Car class, and an Outlander Class
+  - Create a Vehicle class, a Car class, and an Outlander Class, each inheriting from the previous.

+### 08. Bedroom
+  - This challenge follows the lesson on composition
+  - It involves creating a Bedroom class that is composed of numerous other classes